choderalab/yank/docs/algorithms.rst

 Due to numerical instabilities and the generalization of the Boresch restraints, the analytical free energy contribution is no longer supported.

 There are a couple variants of the Boresch restraints.
-The first is the standard one "Boresch," and the second is a variant where the torsions are restrained by a periodic restraint instead of harmonic.
+The first is the standard one ``Boresch``, and the second is a variant where the torsions are restrained by a periodic restraint instead of harmonic "``PeriodicTorsionBoresch``".

 .. warning:: Symmetry corrections for symmetric ligands are **not** automatically applied; see Ref :cite:`Boresch2003` and :cite:`Mobley2006:orientational-restraints` for more information on correcting for ligand symmetry.